Priyanka-Dcosta/First-Project/README.md

 1) I am using a mock data with 5 arrays for each trait.
 2) The columns taken as Name, Marital status , Commitment score, Happiness score, Appreciation score and Conflict score.
-3) The input from above then can be bumped against set of relationship traits/ individual traits (published by PNAS) to chart success rate and years in chart.
+3) The input from above then can be bumped against set of relationship traits/ individual traits (published by Stanford University) to chart success rate and years in chart.

 This AI can help individuals who are new to dating or have been in relationship for long , therapists, marraige counselars .
 Past relationship patterns can be used to predict events ahead much more efficiently and more accurately using this AI technology.